 I find it's important to visual object interaction so you truly understand how your code works.
 As you work on your own apps, I recommend creating sequence diagrams for your app's more complicated method call sequences.

 Let's take the code we wrote for a spin to see how it works.

 - When the app appears in the Simulator, click the Write a Review option, and then on the Write Review screen, click on the image view with the Add Image placeholder.
 Since this is the first time the iAppsReview app has tried to access the photo library, a dialog appears asking if you would like iAppsReview to access your photos.
 Click on OK to allow it.
-This displays the Photos screen shown on the left side of Figure 14, which indicates that we have two saved photos.
-Exactly what we expected.
-This is the same interface that users are comfortable using in the built-in Photos app;
+This displays the Photos screen shown on the left side of Figure 14, and youc can see the last image we added to the Simulator.
+This is the same interface that users are comfortable with in the built-in Photos app.

 |Figure 14 - The Photo Library screens of the Image Picker Controller|

-- Tap the Saved Photos row and you will be taken to the Saved Photos screen shown in the right side of Figure 14.
+- Tap the Camera Roll row and you will be taken to the Camera Roll screen shown in the right side of Figure 14.
 If you select one of the photos, the image picker controller disappears down through the bottom of the screen.
 Nothing happens with the image is selected because we haven't written any code to respond to the selection yet.

 Retrieving the Selected Image Using a Delegate

 If you take another look at the sequence diagram in Figure 13, there doesn't seem to be a way for the WriteReviewViewController object to get the image that is selected in the imagePicker object.